 This article presents plea bargaining basics, the benefits and risks in entering into a plea agreement, and the kinds of plea bargains typically negotiated.

 Plea Bargain Basics

 Plea agreements swiftly resolve cases where there is little disagreement or where the evidence of guilt is overwhelming.
 Plea bargains increase efficiency for the courts and reduce expense and time for the defendant.
-Critics of plea bargaining complain that this efficiency comes at the expense of justice.
+Critics of plea bargaining complain that this efficiency comes at the expense of transparency and justice.

 Plea Bargain Pros and Cons

 Criminal defendants accept plea bargains in order to:

 - Avoid the hassle and uncertainty of a trial